 The former Schalke man has gone on to become one of the most consistent goalkeepers of the modern era.

-Neuer, who moved to the Allianz Arena in 2011, has won 18 trophies at club level and the World Cup with Germany in 2014 – a stark contrast to England’s Loach.
+Neuer, who moved to the Allianz Arena in 2011, has won 20 trophies at club level and the World Cup with Germany in 2014 – a stark contrast to England’s Scott Loach, who now plays in the National League with Barnet.

 The most experienced player at U21 level before the tournament started with 22 caps to his name, Beck went on to have a solid career with Hoffenheim before moving to Besiktas for £1.3 million in the summer of 2015.
-The defender then returned to Germany in 2017 with VfB Stuttgart.
+The defender then returned to Germany in 2017 with VfB Stuttgart before joining Eupen in the German-speaking area of Belgium.

-His ambition of becoming a regular for Germany’s senior side have never really materialised, however, making just nine appearances since his debut vs. Norway in 2009.
+His ambition of becoming a regular for Germany’s senior side never really materialised, however, making just nine appearances since his debut vs. Norway in 2009 and not being capped since 2010.

 Subscribe to Squawka’s Youtube channel here.